Rail suicide: In fiction

-The title character of Leo Tolstoy's 1878 novel Anna Karenina, under the influence of morphine, trapped in a loveless marriage, believing her lover is himself having relationships with other women and may give into his family's plans to arrange a marriage to one of them, kneels on the tracks as a train approaches.
+The title character of Leo Tolstoy's 1878 novel Anna Karenina, under the influence of morphine, trapped in a loveless marriage, believing her lover is himself having relationships with other women and may give in to his family's plans to arrange a marriage to one of them, kneels on the tracks as a train approaches.
 Similarly, Willa Cather's 1905 short story "Paul's Case" ends with its title character, having been unable to bring himself to shoot himself, walking onto a set of tracks and being struck by a train.

 In the 1944 film Double Indemnity, the two main characters, Walter Neff and Phyllis Dietrichson, conspire to kill her husband and collect the large insurance settlement enabled by the title by making his death appear to have been an accidental fall from a moving train.
 The insurance company, Neff's employer, declines to pay on the belief that the death was a suicide.
 Barton Keyes, the claims adjuster believes it to be murder, citing suicide statistics he is familiar with in a ten-volume set that break down suicides by every possible category. "[O]f all the cases on record", Keyes says, "there's not one single case of suicide by leap from the rear end of a moving train."
 He also notes that the train was traveling at 15 mph when the fall occurred, too slowly to cause serious injury or death to someone jumping or falling from it.

 The 1956 Tom and Jerry short Blue Cat Blues starts with Tom Cat sitting on a railway, intending suicide by this method.
 After an inner monologue by Jerry Mouse recalling the financial and romantic troubles that led to Tom's suicidal ideation, Jerry finds himself in the same situation at the end of the short and decides to sit beside Tom as a train is heard approaching.
 Due to the prominence of suicide by train and the protagonists' implied demise, Blue Cat Blues is recognized as having some of the darkest subject matter in the franchise.
 The short has acquired a legacy as an example of shocking content in children's entertainment (despite animated theatrical shorts like Tom and Jerry not being marketed for children in the 1950s), and the misconception that it was or intended to be the final episode of the series during the original run under William Hanna and Joseph Barbera at the Metro-Goldwyn-Mayer cartoon studio.

 The 1981 West German television series Tod eines Schülers ("Death of a Student") began with the title character jumping in front of an oncoming train.
 The scene was repeated at the beginning of every episode, as the story explored the aftermath of the suicide from different perspectives.
 Some research has suggested an increase in rail suicides took place for several months after the series aired.